 In the current pandemic economy, millions of renters are at risk of eviction.
 In Ulster County, 41 percent of households either live in poverty or earn more than the Federal Poverty Line but less than the basic cost of living for New York State.
 In Kingston, that figure jumps to 57 percent.

-Recognizing the immediate need for more affordable housing, Ulster County Executive Pat Ryan expanded Kingston's land bank for workforce housing to be county-wide, assembled a committee to advise on what's driving the shortage of affordable housing, and bolstered funds for the Emergency Rental Assistance program by reallocating $150,000 from the Housing Rehabilitation Program.
+Recognizing the immediate need for more affordable housing, Ulster County Executive Pat Ryan is in ongoing talks to expand Kingstons land bank for workforce housing to be county-wide, assembled a committee to advise on whats driving the shortage of affordable housing, and bolstered funds for the Emergency Rental Assistance program by reallocating $150,000 from the Housing Rehabilitation Program.